hashicorp/terraform-provider-azurerm/website/docs/r/linux_function_app.html.markdown

 * `client_secret_setting_name` - (Optional) The app setting name containing the OAuth 2.0 client secret that was created for the app used for authentication.
 Cannot be specified with `client_secret`.

 * `oauth_scopes` - (Optional) Specifies a list of OAuth 2.0 scopes that will be requested as part of Microsoft Account authentication.
-If not specified, "wl.basic" is used as the default scope.
+If not specified, `wl.basic` is used as the default scope.

 ---